coderofsalvation/json-ref-lite/README.md

         "b": { "$ref": [{"$ref": [{"$ref":"#/a"}] }
       }

-> NOTE: for more functionality checkout [jsongraph](https://npmjs.org/packages/jsongraph)
+> NOTE: for flowprogramming with json-ref-lite see [jsongraph](https://npmjs.org/packages/jsongraph)

 # Features